idlesign/envbox/docs/source/quickstart.rst

 --------------------------

-**envbox** features ``import_by_environment()`` function which automatically imports symbols of a submodule of a package for given (or detected) environment into globals of an entry-point submodule.
+**envbox** features ``import_by_environment()`` function which automatically imports symbols of a submodule of a package for the given (or detected) environment into globals of an entry-point submodule.

-.. note:: This could be useful not only for Django-projects where submodule-based settings definition is rather usual but also for varius other cases.
+.. note:: This could be useful not only for Django-projects where submodule-based settings definition is rather usual but also for various other cases.

 Example::